 The latest project I’m working on is decoupage rocks.
 I did a lot of rock painting which was lots of fun but I wanted to change it up a little bit.
+This craft is fantastic for those that say they can’t paint on rocks.
+All you have to do is paint the whole rock one colour and then add some photos.

 My inspiration for this craft came from my mother in law many years ago when she gave us some rocks she had decoupaged.
 She was a crafter just like me.
 Unfortunately after about 35 years the flowers on this rock are starting to wear away.
 I keep it on my desk and use it as a paper weight.